sheunaluko/vcs/README.md

 commands)... interacting both with information from the web or with programs running locally on your computer.
 Javascript and python are the built into VCS and can be readily started with.
 Other languages are possible as well.

----

 VCS is installed via npm.
 To get started, follow the instructions below.

+---

 First create a new npm project and install vcs

 ```
+mkdir 'vcs_test' ; cd vcs_test;
-npm init; #answer the questions
+npm init; #this command will prompt you with several questions, the defaults are OK
 npm install @sheunaluko/vcs;
 ```